plus1tv/foil/readme.md

 - 🐙 **Git Powered** with a daemon tool to handle continuous deployment from your git repo, let git be your CMS!

+Read about some of the opinions that guided its design over [here](docs/opinions.md).

 ## Ecosystem

 - 💻 `foilfolio-cli` - A command line interface to help perform tasks to index a foilfolio portfolio, from compiling packages with Webpack to cleaning the database.

-- 🥑 `foilfolio-cli-mongo` - A plugin for the Foilfolio CLI to use MongoDB when indexing posts.

-- `foilfolio-express-mongo` - A backend application for rendering foilfolio applications with Express and querying for data with MongoDB.
+- 🏃 `foilfolio-express-mongo` - A backend application for rendering foilfolio applications with Express and querying for data with MongoDB.

 ## How it Works